filippo-vasone/ToyMLmodelforFAIRexample/README.md

 The Iris dataset is retrieved from the UC Irvine Machine Learning Repository: Fisher, R. (1936).
 Iris [Dataset].
 UCI Machine Learning Repository. https://doi.org/10.24432/C56C76.

+This repository is archived in Zenodo (and Software Heritage) with the DOI: https://doi.org/10.5281/zenodo.22896120.